Hi! My name is Tina. Currently, I'm a third-year PhD student in Computer Science at Stony Brook University, advised by Dr.

 News

-- Our paper, FairPlay: A Collaborative Approach to Mitigate Bias in Datasets , was accepted to NeurIPS Workshop on Pluralistic Alignment Workshop 2024.
+- Our paper, FairPlay: A Collaborative Approach to Mitigate Bias in Datasets , was accepted to NeurIPS Workshop on Pluralistic Alignment Workshop and will be published in CSCW.

 - I will be joining Dr. Ning Wang 's lab at the Institute for Creative Technologies at USC for the summer.
 We will be working on Explainable Self-Sware AI.